arturolp/ebmc-weka/README.md

 # EBMC package for WEKA
-A java WEKA extension of the Efficient Bayesian Multivariate Classifier (EBMC) algorithm
+A WEKA extension for the Efficient Bayesian Multivariate Classifier (EBMC) algorithm

 ## Description
 EBMC builds a tree-augmented naïve Bayes model (TAN).
-EBMC greedily searches over the subspace of Bayesian networks that best predict the target node.
-To make the search efficient, it initially starts with an empty model and it identifies the set of nodes that are independent parents of the target and predicts it well.
-Then, EBMC transforms the temporary network into its statistically equivalent network where the parent nodes become children of the target with arcs between them.
-It then iterates the search for a new set of parents given the current structure.
+EBMC searches over the subspace of Bayesian networks that best predict the target node.
+To make the search efficient, it starts with an empty network and greedily identifies the set of independent parents of the target that predict it well.
+Then, EBMC transforms the current network into a statistically equivalent network where the parent nodes become children of the target with arcs between them.
+It then searches iteratively for a new set of parents given the current structure.
 Finally, it greedily eliminates arcs between the children nodes.

 ## Citation
 For citation and more information refer to: